wifinigel/docs/docs/database/ftl.md

 posteo.de|130243
 ```

 showing the domain and the number of times it was found in the long-term database.
-Note that such a request might take very long for computation as the entire history of queries have to be processed for this.
+Note that such a request might take a very long time for computation as the entire history of queries has to be processed for this.

 {!abbreviations.md!}